XueruiWangTUD/XueruiWangTUD.github.io/content/project/NonlinearTheory/index.md

 ---
 title: Nonlinear Control Theory
-summary: In this project, we design a set of fault-tolerant control algorithms to stabilize and control a quadrotor with complete loss of one or more rotors in realistic scenarios, such as withstanding significant unmodeled aerodynamic effects in high-speed flights.
+summary: In this project, we analyze the closed-loop stabiltiy and robustness of systems under nonlinear control, using Lyapunov methods and the nonlinear system perturbation theory.
 tags:
-- Fault Tolerant Flight Control
+- Nonlinear Control Theory
 date: "2020-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).